Best child bike seats 2025: tested and rated by parents

 Competitively priced and well-made, it's a sturdy, smart and well-functioning rear seat.
 Lacks hi-vis features.

-With adjustable recline, in-built suspension and easy to use straps, it blends comfort with functionality.
+With adjustable recline, in-built suspension and easy-to-use straps, it blends comfort with functionality.

 Front seats

-Lightweight and with little impact on the bike's balance it's ideally suited to technical terrain and hills.
+Lightweight and with little impact on the bike's balance, it's ideally suited to technical terrain and hills.

-The best child bicycle seat - rear
+The best child bike seats - rear mounted

 Specifications